Raaz1630/Capstone_project_1/README.md

     The E-Commerce Inventory Management System is a Java-based web application developed using Spring Boot.
 This project is designed to manage product inventories, track stock levels, and process customer orders for a fictional e-commerce platform.
 The system provides real-time inventory updates to keep operations running smoothly.

-    As a DevOps engineer, your responsibility was to ensure the delivery of high-quality code through a robust CI/CD pipeline while deploying the application on an Apache Tomcat server and monitoring it with AWS CloudWatch.
+    As a DevOps engineer, our responsibility was to ensure the delivery of high-quality code through a robust CI/CD pipeline while deploying the application on an Apache Tomcat server and monitoring it with AWS CloudWatch.
 The pipeline integrates code quality checks, artifact management, and automated deployment using AWS infrastructure.

 **Technologies Used:**